Skip to main content

 } )

-But if you can't run the code when activate your plugin, it's totally fine to run the code with the init or plugins_loaded hook.
+But if you can't run the code when activating your plugin, it's fine to run the code with the init or plugins_loaded hook.

 Using existing tables